Vince Dooley, longtime Georgia football coach, dies at 90 - WHIZ News

 Dooley had a career record of 201-77-10 while coaching the Bulldogs from 1964 to 1988, a stretch that included six Southeastern Conference titles, 20 bowl games and just one losing season.

+“Our family is heartbroken by the death of Coach Dooley.
+He was one of a kind with an unmatched love for UGA!” current Georgia coach Kirby Smart wrote on Twitter.

-He is the fourth-winningest coach in SEC history, trailing only Bear Bryant, Steve Spurrier and Nick Saban.
+Dooley is the fourth-winningest coach in SEC history, trailing only Bear Bryant, Nick Saban and Steve Spurrier.

-After retiring from coaching, Dooley continued as the school’s athletic director, a job he held from 1979 until 2004.
-He built a program that achieved success over a wide range of both men’s and women’s sports.
+“Vince Dooley was one of my favorite people in the world,” Saban said.
+“Vince represented the University of Georgia and all of college football with tremendous integrity and class as both a coach and athletics director.”

 Dooley was the second prominent member of Georgia’s storied football history to die in the past two weeks.

-Pro and College Football Hall of Famer Charlie Trippi died on Oct.
+Charlie Trippi, who starred at Georgia in the 1940s and went on to claim an NFL championship with the Chicago Cardinals, died on Oct.
 19 at the age of 100.

-The improbable 26-21 triumph propelled the Bulldogs to a perfect season and their first consensus national title.
+The improbable 26-21 triumph propelled Georgia to a perfect season and their first consensus national title.

-Dooley lived long enough to see another.
-Georgia won it all last season, beating Alabama in the national title game.
+Dooley lived long enough to see another championship.
+When the Bulldogs defeated Alabama in last season’s national title game, the former coach was in Indianapolis to cheer them on.

 Dooley withstood the pressure of winning at a football-mad SEC school during an era when Bryant ran a powerhouse program at Alabama.
 Dooley won over skeptics early on, using a trick play to upset the defending national champion Crimson Tide 18-17 in the 1965 season opener.